 Cetuximab interferes with the growth of cancer cells, which are then destroyed by the body.
 Since the growth of normal body cells may also be affected by cetuximab, other effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, such as a skin rash, may not be serious but may cause concern.
 Some effects do not occur until months or years after the medicine is used.

 This medicine sometimes causes nausea and vomiting.
-However, it is very important that you continue to receive the medicine, even if you begin to feel ill.
+However, it is very important that you continue to receive this medicine, even if you begin to feel ill.
 Ask your doctor for ways to lessen these effects.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: